lisahligono/lisahligono.github.io/_includes/description.md

 Hi there!
 I am Lisah Ligono, currently undertaking the role of an Erasmus Scholar within the Copernicus Master in Digital Earth Program ([CDE](https://master-cde.eu)).
-This program enables me to study in two countries (Austria and France) that will lead me to in graduating with a European double master degree.
-This experience has enabled me live in diverse regions in Europe, from the captivating mountanious landscapes of Salzburg to the coastal allure of Vannes.
+This program enables me to study in two countries (Austria and France) that will lead me to graduating with a European double master degree.
+This experience has enabled me to live in diverse regions in Europe, from the captivating mountanious landscapes of Salzburg to the coastal allure of Vannes.

 My specialization lies in the **Geodata Science track**, where I am thoroughly engaged in the utilization of advanced technologies to analyze and interpret complex spatial data.
 I am intrigued by emerging technologies thus my motivation in working in the [artificial intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence) domain.